What Is the Problem With Tattoos?

 Tattooing has been around since prehistoric times.
 We know this from the mummified body of Otzi the Iceman, which dates from around 3000 B.C., though his tattoos may be related to some form of early acupuncture for pain relief as they coincided with areas of damage on his skeleton.
 Many of today's ethnic tribes have, from ancient times, used tattoos to identify and define themselves from others.
 The Maoris of New Zealand are just one example of a native people whose designs not only have meaning but also have an artistic beauty that uses the human body as its canvas.

 Today, this search for beauty and meaning continues as tattoos become ever more creative.
-Now prospective tattooees require something a little more upmarket than the naked ladies, daggers and snakes beloved by the tattoo artists of old, and designs are taken from many cultural influences ranging from Native American through Oriental to Celtic and even on to quotations that have a particular significance to the wearer.
+Now prospective tattooees require something a little more upmarket than the naked ladies, daggers and snakes beloved by the tattoo artists of old, and designs are taken from many cultural influences ranging from Native Americans through Oriental to Celtic and even on to quotations that have a particular significance to the wearer.
 Some tattoos, however, have more sinister connections and are best avoided.
 The Russian criminal classes have long used tattoos to delineate status within their shadowy society.

 Where Do You Wear Your Tattoo?

 It appears that along with the new ideas for tattoo design comes a new creativity of placement, though it must be admitted that some of these placings must be extremely painful.
 Now tattoos are seen across the lower spine, on the wrists and the tops of ankle bones and even behind the ears as examples of the more viewable areas.
-The more nerve endings there are in an area the more painful it is going to be, but still it seems there is no limit to where this personal message of pain can be displayed.
+The more nerve endings there are in an area the more painful it is going to be, but still, it seems there is no limit to where this personal message of pain can be displayed.

 Tattoos and My Children

 Both of my children got small tattoos, without my permission, on their upper arms in their teens.
-My daughter's was a small swooping bird and my son got a discreet black Ankh logo.
+My daughters is a small swooping bird and my son got a discreet black Ankh logo.
 I knew that they were testing how far their personal freedom extended, wanting to push the boundaries to see how I would react.
 I gave it some thought and duly acknowledged their new artwork but without giving too much away.

 I realised that although they were my children, I would soon have to let them make their own decisions.
 The time was coming to let them start flying solo whilst always being ready with the hidden safety net.
 In actual fact, despite tattooing becoming an addiction to some, my son has never been tempted to have another tattoo and my daughter waited until she was in her thirties before she decided to have another one.